benny-png/benny-png/README.md

 My name is Benny 🎉 and I am a Computer Engineer 👨‍💻 by education, Software Developer by passion.

-I got into tech and science from an anime scene, where a computer engineer, was coding and repairing a time machine in C and some robotics back in 2018.
+I got into tech and science from an anime scene, where a computer engineer, was coding and repairing a time machine ⏳ in C and doing some robotics 🤖 back in 2018.

 Yeah, you're right, I started with Python, not C 😅 on the SoloLearn app.